CardConnect Review

 The company now has a CardConnect Support Center on its website that functions as a rudimentary knowledgebase.
 It’s a handy resource for new customers who want a little extra help in setting up their equipment and software services.
 However, except for the API Gateway documentation, it doesn’t go very deep into most subjects and will probably be of little use if you encounter a technical problem.

-Despite being in business for 15 years, CardConnect only became accredited by the BBB in February 2019.
-The company has an A- rating, with 70 complaints within the last three years and 25 complaints within the previous 12 months.
-These numbers have increased with each of our last two review updates, possibly indicating that some systemic problems are occurring with the company’s services and customer support.
+CardConnect’s unaccredited BBB profile (it had previously been accredited) reveals that the service has a B rating, with 87 complaints within the last three years and 38 complaints within the previous 12 months.
+These complaint numbers have increased with each of our last three review updates, which indicates to us that systemic problems are occurring with the company’s services and customer support.

 Examination of the complaints filed against CardConnect reveals several consistent trends, including the following issues: